Serengeti National Park

 Tracks Safaris are pleased to offer a selection of routes – all expertly guided.
 Please call us to discuss the options.

-Simply relax, walk along the beaches, be pampered in exotic spas – or do absolutely nothing.
+Simply relax, read a book, walk along the beaches, be pampered in exotic spas, dive, snorkel or discover exotic Stone Town and little fishing villages – or do absolutely nothing.
 The choice is yours.

 Tracks Safaris have travelled around Tanzania extensively including the northern parks, Ruaha, Selous, Mikumi and Katavi in the south, we have trekked to see chimpanzees at both Gombe Stream and Mahale National Parks as well as visiting Zanzibar many, many times.
 We have visited Mafia Island snorkelling with whalesharks and qualified as a PADI Advanced Open Water diver at a local dive school on the island and visited and dived off the island of Pemba.
-We have also visited Fanjove Island in the south of the country close to the Mozambique border - one of the most remote and unspoilt islands off Tanzania where you can swim with pods of wild dolphin away from the crowds!
+We have also visited Fanjove Island in the Songo Songo archipelago close to the Mozambique border - one of the most remote and unspoilt little islands off Tanzania where you can swim with pods of wild dolphin away from the crowds!

 Our Tanzania safaris are tailor made to your exact requirements - enjoy a safari with your own vehicle and experienced safari guide/driver for the greatest flexibility or if travelling with children.
 We have a number of small group safaris we can offer which combine well with some time at the coast or Zanzibar, Mafia and Pemba islands.
 We are happy to quote for all budgets and for all types of lodges and camps, from the comfortable to the very best, exclusive properties.